cascade-b/bber/README.md

-# Bangkok Bank Exchange Rates WordPress Plugin
+# Exchange Rates WordPress Plugin

-A WordPress plugin that displays exchange rates from Bangkok Bank with a modern GUI interface and currency calculator.
+A WordPress plugin that displays exchange rates with a currency calculator.

 ## Features

-- Live exchange rates from Bangkok Bank
+- Live exchange rates
 - Configurable markup percentage on rates
 - Modern, responsive design
 - Currency converter with all available currencies